If you are a non-UPMC provider and would like to order the Monoclonal Antibody administration for a patient under your care, please:

 Monoclonal antibodies, such as casirivimab and imdevimab, may be associated with worse clinical outcomes when administered to hospitalized patients requiring high flow oxygen or mechanical ventilation with COVID-19.

-With many infusions, there is a risk of allergic reaction to the infusion, albeit reactions to these medications requiring discontinuation are very rare.
+With many medications, there is a risk of allergic reaction, albeit reactions to these medications requiring discontinuation are very rare.
 The infusion centers have trained staff and appropriate medications to address any reaction, including: fever, chills, nausea, headache, shortness of breath, low blood pressure, wheezing, swelling of lips, face, or throat, rash including hives, itching, muscle aches, and dizziness.

-Persons who have received a COVID-19 vaccine may receive monoclonal antibody at any point after vaccination, if the patient is a candidate based on COVID-19 disease.
+Persons who have received a COVID-19 vaccine may receive monoclonal antibody at any point after the vaccination, if the person is eligible to receive monoclonal antibody.

-Check out our web page for information for patients about monoclonal antibody treatment.
+Check out our web page for information for patients about Paxlovid™ and monoclonal antibody treatment.